Ultan-Kearns/AppliedProject/README.md

 # Fourth Year Applied Project and Dissertation - Ultan Kearns G00343745
 ## This project was made as a final year project as part of a level 8(Bsc Hons) course in Software Development at GMIT(Galway Mayo Institute of Technology

+## Important notes for Twilio while running app
++ When signing up with app please do not append area code so for example: 08555555555 and not +3538555555555
++ When updating user phone number on user info page append the +353 to number
++ When using the forgot page append +353
++ Please use a real number for signing up as 2fa codes will be sent to your phone
++ For obvious security reasons the authcode for Twilio in this repo is a dud, to use the app use GCP version( https://34.68.75.97:3000/) and do not host locally
++ Please allow security exceptions for app to run as I used self-signed certificates.

+## Overviews

 ## IMPORTANT NOTICE: I have two overviews one which is more extensive and an older one which is not, the only reason I have kept the older one was because it showcased voice commands at the specified time t=249 please be careful as the voice commands are quite loud but they do show the Annyang library working.

 + New more extensive overview: https://www.youtube.com/watch?v=jLp_paiELCg - You can also download this video from the main repo, I chose to put these videos on Youtube as it would be a pain for externals to have to download dozens of 70MB videos, hope other students had the same concern.